dimitritholen/feedmaker/PORTAINER.md

 Once deployed, the application will be accessible at:

-- `http://your-server-ip` (or the domain you configured)
+- `http://your-server-ip:8080` (or the domain you configured with port 8080)
+- `https://your-server-ip:8443` (for HTTPS when SSL is configured)

-The application is configured to use port 80 for HTTP and port 443 for HTTPS (when SSL is configured).
+The application is configured to use non-standard ports to avoid conflicts:
+- Port 8080 for HTTP (instead of standard port 80)
+- Port 8443 for HTTPS (instead of standard port 443)

 ### 6. Data Storage